Bridging The Strategy Implementation Gap: Why executives must champion project delivery to realise the UK’s Industrial Strategy

 Learn: Leverage lessons from past initiatives and industry best practices.

-Implement: Use adaptive, outcome-focused delivery methods.
+Implement: Utilize adaptive, outcome-focused delivery methods.

 Validate: Continuously assess effectiveness through feedback and performance data.